 I’ve been meaning to blog about Colin for a long time.
 Partly because I know him through my husband — he also plays in the Dun Ringles with Jason and their standing joke is that Colin’s successful solo career is really his ‘side project’ — but also because I love his music.

-I was a big fan of The Boy Who Trapped The Son, and Fireplace was an album we listened to often, but I also really enjoy his new sound too, as ‘C.Macleod’.
+I was a big fan of The Boy Who Trapped The Son, and Fireplace was an album we listened to often, but I also really enjoy his new sound too, under his own name.

 I’ve got a direct plea to make here, to any friends reading this who haven’t heard of Colin or his music — please, please check him out.
 His stuff is great.